kubeflow/kubeflow/components/gcp-click-to-deploy/README.md

 this will

-  * build a new image
+  * build a new version of the image `gcr.io/kubeflow-images-public/gcp-click-to-deploy`
   * Update the ksonnet component to use that image
   * Update the deployment